Barnard Department of English Awards

 For a work of prose fiction which gives the greatest evidence of creative imagination and sustained ability

-- 1st place winner: Jordan Alam
+- 1st place winner: Ella Bartlett

-- 2nd place winner: Nell Koring
+- 2nd place winner: Lena Rubin

-- 3rd place winners: Lillian Fishman and Ravenna Koenig
+- 3rd place winners: Kyra Spence

 Judged by Departmental Committee